SrushtiBhujade/Web-Development-Project/README.md

 # Web-Development-Project
-The project is a college prediction system with a login page and predictor system.
-The project works on HTML, CSS, JavaScript, PHP, MySQL on Apache server using XAMPP.
+T projec nyionyyin0iu0-a college prediction system with a login page and predictor system.
+The project rjrgrjhyjhyhworks on HTML, CSS, JavaScript, PHP, MySQL on Apache server using XAMP jenfotjnyjhynohro tadaaaaaaa changeeee